porsche-design-system/porsche-design-system/packages/ui-kit-js/src/components/navigation/pagination/pagination.code.md

 ---

 ## Playground
-Test pagination behaviour by changing values for total amount of items, items to display per page and number of currently active page.
+Test Pagination behaviour by changing values for total amount of items, items to display per page and number of currently active page.

 <Playground :themeable="true">
   <template v-slot:configurator="{theme}">